Your testimonies are righteous forever; Give me understanding that I may live. Psalm 119:144

 The Psalms challenge me to be balanced.
 If I lean toward reading them for intellectual enjoyment, they will challenge me to also have a heart response.
 If I lean toward a cathartic release of my heart, they will challenge me to espouse theology and to risk faith beyond my tears.
 Ever balanced, they instruct me on how to think, and how to feel, like Jesus.

-And so the journey begins Lord.
 Make me balanced.
 Shape my thoughts and free my heart to beat like Yours.
 In Jesus’ name, Amen